luboise/Theory/docs/resources/chartdirectory/iidx25/FiD.md

 ![slowdown](FiD4.png "FUTURE is Dead float spot 2")

-## Method 3: Remove lane cover only
+## ★★★★☆ Method 3: LIFT Substitute (optimal)

-While I personally don't use this because reading 500WN is uncomfortable for me, this might be helpful.
+1. Combine your sudden+ and any LIFT you have into your LIFT value

-1. Set your SUDDEN+ lane cover to half way down the lane (500WN if you don't use lift)
+2. Set your SUDDEN+ lane cover to half way down the lane
-2. Double tap start to turn off your lane cover before the drop
+3. Double tap start to turn off your lane cover before the drop
-3. Read the drop with 0 lane cover
+4. Read the drop with 0 SUDDEN+
-4. Double tap start to turn it back on after the drop
+5. Double tap start to turn it back on after the drop

 The float spots shown in the image above are good places to turn your lane cover back on after the final slowdown.